-To me, knowing how to freeze my stock properly is a birthright, which ensures I always have homemade broth ready to make comforting and restorative dishes anytime you want, without having to run to the store.
+Knowing how to freeze my stock properly is a birthright, ensuring I always have homemade broth ready to make comforting and restorative dishes anytime you want, without having to run to the store.

 While the storing process can be tricky and time and space-consuming, it’s worth taking the time to have a stash always ready in the fridge.

 - You can store unopened vegetable broth cartons in the freezer.